gc-da11yn/gc-da11yn.github.io/src/pages/en/best-practices-for-accessible-virtual-events.md

 ---
 title: Best practices for accessible virtual events
 description: This guide is all about planning events, covering a broad range of activities like conferences, meetings, and presentations.
-It includes common barriers faced by people with disabilities during events and a suggested timeline for organizing your event.
-The goal is to work together to create more inclusive and accessible experiences.
+It suggests a timeline for organizing your event but doesn't insist on a strict approach.
+Before diving into the guide, there's an invitation to consider common issues faced by people with disabilities at events.
+The goal is to work together to tackle these challenges and create more inclusive and accessible experiences.
 toggle: bonnes-pratiques-pour-les-evenements-virtuels-accessibles
 subject:
   - howTos